jellythefish/some_random_works/traektoria_database_parser/README.md

   5. Enter the copied URL and press ENTER.
   6. The result will be placed in database.txt in one folder with .py script.

-  P.S. the database.txt consists of three columns divided with tab:
+  P.S. the database.txt consists of several columns divided with tab:
   - Category;
   - Name of the Good;
   - Price;